prometheusresearch/baseline-codebase/src/rex.ctl/README.rst

 This package provides the ``rex`` command-line utility.

-This package is a part of the RexDB platform for medical research data management.
-It is created by Prometheus Research, LLC and released under AGPLv3 license.
+This package is a part of the RexDB |R| platform for medical research data management.
+RexDB is free software created by Prometheus Research, LLC and is released under the AGPLv3 license with a commensurate attribution clause.
+For more information, please visit http://rexdb.org/.

+.. |R| unicode:: 0xAE .. registered trademark sign

 Getting help